 You can also implement the same tactic by creating compelling push notifications to recommend complementing products to your customers.

-Similarly, you can craft push notifications to upsell your expensive products by making your customers realize how investing in premium products can improve their lifestyle and save them money.
+Similarly, you can craft push notifications to upsell your expensive products by making your customers realize how investing in premium products can improve their lifestyles and save them money.

 7. Trivia Notifications